Channels analytics lets you monitor your team's progress along each of your company's channels.

 Can I choose just a certain date range?

-Do people on my business plan who watch courses on a channel without joining it appear in channels analytics?
+Do people on my team plan who watch courses on a channel without joining it appear in channels analytics?

 Company-wide channels and sharing a link with a learner do not cause your learners to become members of those channels; they must click Join or be added as channel members to have their progress tracked in channels analytics and the channels report download.